FutureProofHomes/wyoming-enhancements/snapcast/docs/optional_1_homeassistant_sensors_and_controls.md

 # [OPTIONAL] Integrate Satellite PulseAudio into HomeAssistnat

 ## Background

 Currently, there are no known integrations for controlling remote PulseAudio servers.

-The following setup will create `shell_command` services allowing for control from HomeAssistant.
+The following setup will create `shell_command` services allowing for control from Home Assistant.

 These services can be used to integrate controls on dashboards, used in automations, etc.

 Basic Volume and Mute controls:

 - Set volume to a specified %
 - Increase/Decrease volume by specific %
 - Mute/Unmute/Toggle Mute